-Methane plays a critical role in the global carbon cycle and as a greenhouse gas, is 21 times more potent than carbon dioxide (1) in absorbing and emitting energy.
-Additionally, it is a candidate bridge fuel (2) because it burns comparatively cleaner than traditional fossil fuels.
+Methane is produced in the environment by biological and non-biological sources (5) and plays a critical role in the global carbon cycle.
+A large proportion of anaerobic biomass metabolism is coupled to methanogenesis, which is responsible for the annual generation of 1 Gt of methane (6).
+The major component (~87 percent) of natural gas, methane is used as a heating fuel in 22% of US homes.
+Methane is a candidate bridge fuel (2) because it produces more heat per mass unit (55.7 kJ/g) than any other hydrocarbon and burns comparatively cleaner than traditional fossil fuels.
 Advancing technology also enables this gas to be converted to high energy density liquid fuels with a lower carbon footprint (3).
-Methane is the second most abundant greenhouse gas after carbon dioxide (4) and is produced in the environment by biological and non-biological sources (5).
-Methanogens are the largest biological contributors of methane, producing about 1 Gt of methane gas per year (6).
-This group of microorganisms from the domain Archaea grow on carbon dioxide or one or two carbon compounds using enzymes containing unique biological co-factors (7, 8).
+On the other hand, methane is the second most abundant greenhouse gas after carbon dioxide (4) and is 21 times more potent than CO2 (1) in absorbing and emitting energy.

+Methanogens, which are the largest biological contributors of methane, are microorganisms from the domain Archaea that grow on carbon dioxide or one or two carbon compounds using enzymes containing unique biological co-factors (7, 8).
 Though phylogenetically and metabolically diverse, methanogens can be separated into two groups based on the presence or absence of cytochromes (6).
 The cytochrome-lacking methanogens (sometimes referred to as hydrogenotrophic methanogens) mainly use H2, and sometimes formate, as sources of electrons for CO2 reduction to methane.
 In contrast, cytochrome-containing (or methylotrophic) methanogens utilize acetate and methylated compounds for methanogenic growth with a minority also being able to use H2 and CO2.
 Although both groups have similar central pathways of CO2 reduction, they possess differing modes of energy coupling (9) at the last methanogenic step involving heterodisulfide reductase (Hdr).

 The reduction of the CoM-S-S-CoB heterodisulfide with H2 or reduced electron carriers is exergonic and can be directly or indirectly coupled to energy generation.
 In the methylotrophic methanogens, a membrane-associated cytochrome-containing Hdr (HdrDE) receives reducing equivalents from a methanogen-specific membrane-soluble electron shuttle, methanophenazine, for reduction of the heterodisulfide.
 This results in proton extrusion and the creation of a membrane potential for ATP generation (10, 11).
 However, in the hydrogenotrophic methanogens, the Hdr (HdrABC) is cytoplasmic and no membrane potential is generated.
 Instead, Hdr mediates a bifurcation of electron flow in which the exergonic heterodisulfide reduction is coupled to and drives the endergonic reduction of a ferredoxin used for the first step of methanogenesis (12).